-But regardless of flimsy academic dating, what we do know is the Vedas were written thousands of years ago – in an age modern academics choose to believe early man was still relatively primitive – despite mounting evidence to the contrary.
+But regardless of the debates in academia, what we do know is the Vedas were written thousands of years ago – in an age we are led to believe mankind was still relatively primitive – despite mounting evidence to the contrary.

-Although embedded in esoteric symbolism, the ancient Sanskrit texts explain the evolution of consciousness – which modern day psychologists admit they have little understanding of because it does not fit into the spectrum of science.
+Although embedded in alchemical symbolism, the ancient Sanskrit texts explain the evolution of consciousness – which modern-day psychologists admit they have little understanding of because it does not fit into the spectrum of science.

 About one year into my research of ancient civilisations, I discovered alchemical symbolism in ancient myths relates to the body, mind, emotions, energy and consciousness.
 It basically explains how humans are connected to cosmic energies and governed by the laws of the Universe.

 You will be familiar with some of these laws; the law of cause and effect (karma), the law of attraction, law of relativity etc. There are seven principle Universal laws, although around 50 altogether.

 So let’s take a look at the characters and the story of the 12 Adityas from the Rig Vedas of ancient India and determine how the ancients describe consciousness in story form.
 It is hardly primitive.

 The Adityas are classified as Sun Gods.
 In esoteric symbolism, the sun represents various aspects of male energy.
 In Vedic mythology, these 12 celestial deities are said to be the offspring of the primaeval parents, the mother goddess, Aditi and the sage, Kasypa.